-Personas (team)
+Personas (Team)

 Draw from your user interviews to develop 3 to 5 personas of sample users for your design.
 These should be representative of the audience(s) you are targeting.
 To make your personas as useful as possible, consider maximizing diversity of characteristics so that the personas include a wide range of user needs, motivations, skill levels, etc. Focus on primary and secondary personas for this assignment.
-Submit a $\frac{1}{2}$ -page reflection on the process of designing personas.
+Submit a 1⁄2-page reflection on the process of designing personas.

 You developed 3-5 diverse personas with enough detail so that the differences between them are clear (0.5 points per persona; 3 personas are enough if obviously different).

-Reflection on the process of designing personas and scenarios
+1.5 pts Reflection on the process of designing personas and scenarios 1.0 pts Contribution report: a brief statement describing which team member(s) did which part of the work -0.5 pts if not included

-Scenarios (team)
+Scenarios (Team)